 Open Eligibility Awards

-A Friend of the Herbert College of Agriculture is someone from outside the College (i.e., no Herbert College appointment) who has demonstrated noteworthy support and assistance (service) to the College.
+A Friend of the Herbert College of Agriculture is someone from outside the college (i.e., no Herbert College appointment) who has demonstrated noteworthy support and assistance (service) to the college.
 This support could be academic, logistical, or other.
 The award was inspired by a similar type of award within the National Education Association.
 Recipients can be an individual, group, organization, or company.

-- Letter of nomination by the nominator (2 pages maximum).
+- Letter of nomination by the nominator (two pages maximum).
 The letter of nomination shall be signed by a second faculty, staff, student, or alumnus.
-The letter will address how the nominee has aided the higher education mission of the College.
+The letter will address how the nominee has aided the higher education mission of the college.
 Where possible, discrete evidence of support shall be provided (e.g., dates and types of services rendered, etc.).
 Up to five additional letters of support may be included.

-- Nominee information: Name, position and/or organizational affiliation, address, city, state, zip code, phone number, and/or email address
+- Nominee information: name, position and/or organizational affiliation, address, city, state, zip code, phone number, and/or email address

-- Friends of Herbert Nomination form (see page 19)
+- Friends of Herbert Nomination form

 Committee members: Dean’s office staff, Faculty, and Students